 Topics.
-This historical marker is listed in this topic list: War, Spanish-American.
-A significant historical year for this entry is 1786.
+This historical marker is listed in this topic list: War, US Revolutionary.
+A significant historical month for this entry is July 1776.

 Location.
-40° 36.571′ N, 74° 1.971′ W. Marker is in Brooklyn, New York, in Kings County.
+40° 36.462′ N, 74° 1.946′ W. Marker is in Brooklyn, New York, in Kings County.
 It is in Fort Hamilton.
-Marker is on Sterling Drive, on the left when traveling south.
-Marker is on the grounds of Fort Hamilton, in front of the country club.
+Marker can be reached from the intersection of Sheridan Loop and Sterling Drive, on the right when traveling east.
+Marker is on the grounds of Fort Hamilton.
 Touch for map.
 Marker is in this post office area: Brooklyn NY 11218, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Narrows Overlook – Fort Hamilton (here, next to this marker); The Battle of Long Island (about 300 feet away, measured in a direct line); Projectiles for U.S. 20-inch Rodman Gun (about 300 feet away); The Caponier (about 400 feet away); Fort Hamilton Officers’ Club (about 600 feet away); June 1975 (about Fort Hamilton (about 600 feet away); Spanish 24-Pounder (about 700 feet away).
 Touch for a list and map of all markers in Brooklyn.